fledge-iot/fledge/docs/tuning_fledge.rst

    - the number of readings

 The age is set in hours.
 Any reading older than this age is a candidate to be removed from the readings data.
-The purge process also looks at the number of readings stored and will remove the oldest, even if they are newer than the age to be retained if the number exceeds the *Maxi rows of data to retain* value.
+The purge process also looks at the number of readings stored and will remove the oldest, even if they are newer than the age to be retained if the number exceeds the *Max rows of data to retain* value.

 These are the candidates to be removed, but may not be removed depending upon the sent status of the readings and the configuration item *Retain Unsent Data*.